neurosnap/robodux/docs/style-guide.md

 // this package is called `people`.
 It manages all the people being added to our
 // system.
 import { call, put, takeEvery } from 'redux-saga/effects';
-import { mapSlice, createReducerMap, createAction } from 'robodux';
+import { createTable, createReducerMap, createAction } from 'robodux';
 import { createSelector } from 'reselect';

 // These are global types.
 Packages should not export the reducer state types